mkdoc/mkql/doc/readme/guide.md

 So you can select elements depending upon the bullet character used (unordered lists) or the delimiter (ordered lists).
 For the `bullet` attribute valid values are `+`, `*` and `-`; for the `delimiter` attribute valid values are `.` or `)`.

-This selector will match the lists declared using the `*` character:
+This selector will match lists declared using the `*` character:

 ```css
 ul[bullet=*]